This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Address: 16-18 Parliament St, Temple Bar, Dublin 2, D02 VR94, Ireland (map)

-Porterhouse Central on Nassau Street is the 2nd Porterhouse location in Dublin.
-Thanks to being off Grafton Street just a little bit further from the heart of the nightlife action, it was much more chill than other pubs were on the same night I visited.
+Tapped Late Bar was formerly known as Porterhouse Central on Nassau Street, but it still offers several Porterhouse beers.
+Thanks to being off Grafton Street just a little bit further from the heart of the nightlife action, it’s a bit more chill.

 The music invites fun.
-During my visit, it was mostly 70s, 80s & 90s hits, with the highlight being the entire bar singing together to Billy Joel’s “Piano Man”.
+On my first visit during the bar’s Porterhouse days, it was mostly 70s, 80s & 90s hits, with the highlight being the entire bar singing together to Billy Joel’s “Piano Man”.
+Nowadays, it skews more indie rock, such as The Postal Service, New Order, Blur, & Clap Your Hands Say Yeah.

 Address: 47 Nassau St, Dublin, D02 RP20, Ireland (map)